Statistical inference for high-dimensional spectral density matrix: Applications

 \subsection{Multiple testing with FDR control}

 If the global null is rejected, it is important to recover the pairs of indices that correspond to non-zero cross-spectrum (or coherence).
 That is, we wish to estimate the support of $\mathscr{S}_f$ as in \eqref{eq:sf}.
-It turns out that support recovery can be formulated as a simultaneous testing problem of $(p^2-p)/2$ hypotheses

-for $(i,j)\in[p]^{2}$ and $i<j$.
+It turns out that support recovery can be formulated as a simultaneous testing problem of $(p^2-p)/2$ hypotheses $H_{0,i,j}: \max_{\omega\in [-\pi,\pi) } |f_{i,j}(\omega)|=0$ versus $H_{1,i,j}: \max_{\omega\in [-\pi,\pi) } |f_{i,j}(\omega)|\not=0$, for $(i,j)\in[p]^{2}$ and $i<j$.
 Below we will present a more general version of the above multiple testing problem.
 This generality is needed in our real data analysis, where the interest is to recover the support set at the state level based on county-level time series.
 See Section \ref{data} for details.

 Given $\{\mathcal{I}^{(q)},\mathcal{J}^{(q)}\}$ with $\mathcal{I}^{(q)}\subset[p]^2$ and $\mathcal{J}^{(q)}\subset[-\pi,\pi)$, we consider $Q$ hypothesis testing problems:

 for $q\in[Q]$.
 Similar to \eqref{eq:T2}, we propose the test statistic for $H_{0,q}$ as follows: